 - We transformed dated buildings into fresh, modern learning environments.

-- We achieved a BREEAM Excellent rating for the project.
+- We achieved a BREEAM Excellent rating for the project at design stage.

 Client: De Montfort University